Horse Flies, Deer Flies, Yellow Flies - Reduction and Control

 Order Form that you can print out and mail.

-** For Canadian shipping, email or phone with your address and postal code to get a shipping charge. *** For all others, email with your address, postal code, phone number and nearest major airport to receive a quotation.
+** For Canadian shipping, email with your address and postal code to get a shipping charge. *** For all other countries, email with your address, postal code, phone number and nearest major airport to receive a quotation.

 This product is assembled by participants in the Ascend Services Inc. work services program for individuals with disabilities.
-Ascend Services Inc. is a 501(c)(3) non-profit organization located in Manitowoc, WI.
+Ascend Services Inc. is a 501(c)(3) non-profit organization located in Manitowoc, Wisconsin.